Meet the Flagship Team

 Dr. Eisen holds a Ph.D. and M.A. in Russian Language and Literature from Stanford University, and a B.A in Russian from Amherst College.

 Mr. Ed McDermott

-Ed McDermott joined The Language Flagship in August 2008 as the Senior Program Manager.
-Before coming to NSEP, he was Senior Program Officer for several Title VI programs at the U.S. Department of Education.
-He managed and oversaw the International Research and Studies, the Language Resource Centers, as well as the National Resource Centers and Foreign Language and Area Studies Fellowships grant programs.
-Mr. McDermott previously served as Senior Program Coordinator at the National Foreign Language Center overseeing federal grants.
-He has worked within or on behalf of the higher education community for fifteen years.
+Ed McDermott is the senior program manager for The Language Flagship program.
+Before joining NSEP, he was Senior Program Officer at the U.S. Department of Education, where he managed the International Research and Studies, the Language Resource Centers, as well as the National Resource Centers and Foreign Language and Area Studies Fellowships grant programs.
+Prior to that he was Senior Program Coordinator at the National Foreign Language Center overseeing federal grants.

 Ms. Kaveri Advani